-For eight years, I’ve been documenting the same six (6) water run-offs in a transitional urban zone in my neighborhood in Los Angeles.
-During the rainy season, they are lush and green and have the appearance of small offerings from nature.
+These photographs document hidden water run-offs in a transitional urban zone near the Los Angeles river.
+Over the course of a year they change with the seasons.
+In spring, they are lush and green.
 In the summer, they dry up completely.
-Aside from the natural element, every night, taggers claim their space with graffiti.
-And then during daytime, the city workers come by and paint over the graffiti.
+Aside from the natural element, nightly the gangs tag these spaces.
+Then during daytime, the city workers paint over the graffiti.
 There is a continuing dispute around these microcosms, over entitlements and space.
-These photographs are visual translations of the layers of time.

 These photographs were exhibited at the Woodbury University Wedge Gallery in Glendale, California, curated by Louis Molino.